saritasa-nest/saritasa-invocations/README.md

 Command for creating copies of a file with git blame history saving.

-Original script written in bash [here](https://dev.to/deckstar/how-to-git-copy-copying-files-while-keeping-git-history-1c9j)
+Original [script](https://dev.to/deckstar/how-to-git-copy-copying-files-while-keeping-git-history-1c9j) written in bash

 Usage: